2023 Agents/Editors

 Jenna Jankowski, Sourcebooks

-Bio: Jenna Jankowski is an Associate Editor at Sourcebooks, a midsized publisher based in the Midwest.
-She began her career in publishing with internships at Sourcebooks and Browne & Miller Literary Associates (while cobbling together odd jobs, of course).
-Jenna works primarily under two imprints, Sourcebooks and Poisoned Pen Press.
+Bio: Jenna Jankowski is an Associate Editor at Sourcebooks, a midsized publisher in Chicago.
+She joined in 2019, after interning at Browne & Miller Literary Associates and Sourcebooks.
+She works primarily under the Poisoned Pen Press imprint.

 Agent